-, Shakespeare implies that Ophelia and Hamlet have had a sexual relationship.
-When Ophelia goes mad, she sings several popular folk songs about unmarried sex: “Young men will do it / When they come to it.”
-In
+Although Shakespeare makes no direct reference to a sexual relationship between Hamlet and Ophelia, when Ophelia goes mad she sings several popular folk songs about unmarried sex that imply they may have had sex: “Young men will do it / When they come to it” (IV.v.).

 Romeo and Juliet

 Mercutio refers to Romeo’s affection for Rosaline as a “driveling love [that] is like a great natural that runs / lolling up and down to hide his bauble in a hole” (II.iv.).
 The phrase “lolling up and down” strongly implies sexual intercourse, as does the phrase “hide his bauble in a hole,” where “bauble” and “hole” are slang for penis and vagina, respectively.
 The use of slang and puns to refer to sex and genitalia appear virtually everywhere in Shakespeare’s comedies as well as tragedies and histories.
 Amusingly, Shakespeare may even have made the first “your mom” joke in history when he wrote the following exchange in

 Bawdy humor like this allowed Shakespeare to delight popular audiences without ever depicting sex directly.